planet-nine-app/teleportation/README-UX.md

 ## The search

 So I start by typing "black men's socks" into the search bar of DuckDuckGo.
-I scroll eight pages (only 0.63% of searchers ever make it to page two) to find a link to a company that isn't a huge national brand.
+I scroll eight pages (only 0.63% of searchers ever make it to page two) to find the first link that's to a company that isn't a huge national brand.
 Amazingly this brand's name is Black Socks.
 Perfect!
 Here's what I'm met with: